July 12, 2018

 “The reason I can say that is because A) I’m a scientist, so these people that say ‘Well, I’m not a scientist, but …’ Well, OK, but I am a scientist.
 B) I was a senior executive at British Petroleum.
 I was there when these conversations were going on.
 I know exactly what the oil industry knew in the '90s, and we all knew that climate change was the issue.
 The American companies chose to take a stance that says, ‘We think government interference in our business is a more serious problem than climate, so we’re going to make sure government doesn’t interfere.’
 Well, that era is now over. ...
 Climate is a very serious problem.”

 What is not always thought about is the reality of getting from Point A to Point B, which involves the governing and policy dimensions Graffy studies.
 (As ASU chemist Ellen Stechel put it, “‘If I can make it work’ is not enough.”)

-Graffy is professor of practice in the Consortium for Science, Policy and Outcomes.
+Graffy is professor of practice in the School for the Future of Innovation in Society.
 She also co-leads the policy theme for LightWorks.
 Graffy has spent most of her career in government, much of it at the federal level.
 Over the years she worked on a number of issues that all led back to energy.
 “Strategic management of the science-policy interface” is how she describes her field.